MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md

 **Microsoft Graph reference:** [Get chat](/graph/api/chat-get?view=graph-rest-beta&tabs=http)

-1. You will need your app's `teamsAppInstallationId` If you don't have it, use the following:
+1. You will need your app's `{teamsAppInstallationId}` If you don't have it, use the following:

 **HTTP GET** request: